hzeller/folve/README.md

 option and their only interface to the outside world is to access a file system.
 So here we provide a filesystem, convolving files while they read them :)
-In general the beauty of simply accessing audio files that are transparently convolved is very useful and powerful in other contexts too.
+In general the beauty of simply accessing audio files that are transparently convolved is very useful and powerful in other contexts too (you can just copy a readily convolved file from it).

 Filesystem accesses are optimized for streaming.
 If files are read sequentially, we only need to convolve whatever is requested, which minimizes CPU use if